 To date, I’ve been fortunate to write six books, author dozens of catalog essays, curate several exhibitions across the country, and contribute hundreds of articles to both academic and popular publications.

+Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?
 As someone who has moved quite a bit for education and professional reasons, I had to re-establish myself in each location.
 Whether it’s at the institutional level or developing your reputation within a larger city/county/state, it always involves putting work in and doing what is necessary to ensure you have a strong network.

+Appreciate you sharing that.
+What else should we know about what you do?
 I love writing books because it allows me to explore ideas in-depth over a long period of time.
 Whether they are histories of a profession like my first book “Artist-Teacher: A Philosophy for Creating and Teaching” (2010) or more recent projects that are biographies about important artists like “Kenny Scharf: In Absence of Myth” (2016) and “Shepard Fairey Inc. Artist/Professional/Vandal” (2014).
 The variety of subjects keeps me interested in exploring the art world.

 I was super proud to author a book about the artist Robbie Conal just a year ago leading to the election entitled: “Robbie Conal: Streetwise: 35 Years of Politically Charged Guerrilla Art” (2020).
 It features every satirical posters in his rich career and his life story is joined with my art criticism.